cj1128/handmade-hero/README.md

   - Our bliting is not pixel perfect now, entities' float coordinates may round to different integers and cause their distance to change a little bit.
   - We will solve this problem when we have a real renderer!

+### Day 88: Push Buffer Rendering

+- Clean up rendering stuff
+  - Create `handmade_render_group.h` and `handmade_render_group.cpp` file
+  - Put `render_piece` and `render_piece_group` to our newly created file
+  - Increase piece count in piece group and use transient arena to alloc our piece group
+  - Define `render_basis`
+  - Delayed rendering: render pieces after we have pushed them all
+- Use delayed rendering for ground buffers
+- Rename `render_piece_group` to `render_group`
+- Implement push buffer
+  - Add `pushBufferBase`, `pushBufferSize` and `maxPushBufferSize` to render_group
+  - Define `AllocateRenderGroup` and `PushRenderElement`

 ## TODO

 - Fix full screen problem caused by systeml-level display scale
 - Fix long running freeze bug: let the game run for a while and it will freeze
+- Slow speed when moving across rooms